openstack/openstack-manuals/doc/config-reference/source/tables/cinder-common.rst

      - (Boolean) Option to enable/disable CHAP authentication for targets.
    * - ``use_forwarded_for`` = ``False``
      - (Boolean) Treat X-Forwarded-For as the canonical remote address.
 Only enable this if you have a sanitizing proxy.
-   * - ``watch_log_file`` = ``False``
-     - (Boolean) Uses logging handler designed to watch file system.
-When log file is moved or removed this handler will open a new log file with specified path instantaneously.
-It makes sense only if log_file option is specified and Linux platform is used.
-This option is ignored if log_config_append is set.